bedita/manager/README.md

 export BEDITA_API_KEY="{bedita4-api-key}"
 ```

-You are then ready to use the webapp by simply run builtin webserver like this
+To test the webapp you can simply run builtin webserver from `manager` folder like this

 ```bash
 bin/cake server
 ```

-And then point your browser to `http://localhost:8765/` to give it a try.
+And then point your browser to `http://localhost:8765/`

-We recommend to configure your preferred web server like Nginx/Apache and point to `webroot/` as vhost document root.
+For any other use than a simple test we recommend to configure your preferred web server like Nginx/Apache and point to `webroot/` as vhost document root.

 ## Docker